 So it is going to be kind of wonky the way I answer this question.
-The way the dip as we know it got into the American food lexicon was when the dip was presented on the Kraft Music Hall television show in 195Os.
-There where versions of the dip before the 1950s but it would have more likely been spread on bread or crackers.
+The way the dip as we know it got into the American food lexicon was when the dip was presented on the Kraft Music Hall television show in the 1950s.
+There were versions of the dip before the 1950s but it would have more likely been spread on bread or crackers.
 One of these such recipes appeared in Irma Rombauer’s cookbook Streamlined Cooking.
-Actually Jean Anderson of The American Century Cookbook traced the first print of the dip through some amazing sleuthing to President Woodrow Wilson’s second wife Edith Bolling Galt Wilson.
+Actually, Jean Anderson of The American Century Cookbook traced the first print of the dip through some amazing sleuthing to the 28th President Woodrow Wilson’s second wife Edith Bolling Galt Wilson.
 Wilson wrote it down on a piece of paper but did not note where she got it.
-Again this would have most likely been used as a canape as dips did not became a thing really until the 1950s.
+Again this would have most likely been used as a canape as dips did not became a thing really until the midcentury.

 What ingredients are in Clam Dip?

 Clam dip is a simple dip made with canned minced clams in a base of cream cheese with seasonings.
-A mid century variation was using chive cream cheese instead of plain or mixing in cottage cheese.
-In the 1960s, some verision included cheese or used condensed soup.
-Jane and Micheal Stern jokes in their cookbook, Square Meals, that the substitution of fresh clams for canned is “out of the question”.
+Some mid-century variations used chive cream cheese instead of plain or mixing in cottage cheese.
+In the 1960s, some versions included cheese or used condensed soup.
+Jane and Michael Stern joked in their cookbook, Square Meals, that the substitution of fresh clams for canned is “out of the question”.

 When was Clam Dip popular?